CodeStix/Beat-360fyer-Plugin/README.md

 ## Config file

 Currently, there is no settings menu.
-You can tweak some settings in the `UserData/Beat-360fyer-Plugin.json` config file.
+You can tweak some settings in the `Beat Saber/UserData/Beat-360fyer-Plugin.json` config file.
+You should open this file with notepad or another text editor.

 ```js
 {